gbatc/gbatc.github.io/index.md

  <details>
  <summary>
 <b>
- {% katexmm %}Homotopy types of $(2k-1)$-sphere bundles over $2k$-sphere {% endkatexmm %}</b>
+ Homotopy types of $(2k-1)$-sphere bundles over $2k$-sphere </b>
  </summary>
- {% katexmm %}The classification problem of sphere bundles over spherical spaces, in terms of homotopy and homeomorphism, is a classical topic in the classification of manifolds.
+ The classification problem of sphere bundles over spherical spaces, in terms of homotopy and homeomorphism, is a classical topic in the classification of manifolds.
 It plays an important role in topology and geometry.
 For example, Milnor showed that the total spaces of $S^3$-bundles over $S^4$ with Euler class ±1 are manifolds homeomorphic to $S^7$ but not always diffeomorphic to it.
 In this talk I will introduce our recent work on classifying the homotopy types of the total space of $(2k-1)$-sphere bundles (fibrations) over $2k$-sphere.
-These are joint works with Professor Jianzhong Pan.{% endkatexmm %}
+These are joint works with Professor Jianzhong Pan.
 </details>

 [slides]()